-- the origin of rents, bringing the theories of trade and of the firm together, but also explain - how the rents are shared he has geared up the scale and become competitive in international markets.
-This modern infant industry argument implies that innovative activity is a purely local process.
+- the origin of rents, bringing the theories of trade and of the firm together, but also explain - how the rents are shared

 As a consequence, the distributional problem becomes the political issue, since it explains in which political domain the accumulation of competence and of economic growth and the distribution of rents take place.
 Both the "new trade theory" and the "new theory of industrial targeting" misses that point.
 There is no feed-back from the sharing of rents to the size and distribution of rents.